-We can use some modal verbs with the past participle of the main verb:
+We can use modal verbs with the past participle of the main verb:

-We use modals this way when we are talking about the past situation that can't be changed.
+We use modals this way when we are talking about the situation that happened in the past and can't be changed anymore.

 Meaning of past modals

 Something was possible in the past or there was a probability, but it didn't happen.

 He could have slept till noon but the alarm clock woke him up.

 We could have stayed longer but we decided to leave.